-Neither the CARES Act, nor the memorandum, however, provide for student loan forgiveness.
+But none of these actions provided for student loan forgiveness.
 So, the government won't make your student loan payments during this period—it's more like a pause in your repayment period.

-The CARES Act, as well as the memorandum, state that interest won't accrue on a loan for which payments were suspended.
+Interest won't accrue on a loan for which payments were suspended.
 You also won't be charged late fees or penalties for nonpayment.

 You can choose to continue to make your payments.
-Because the interest is set at 0% during this time, the full amount of the payments will go toward paying down the principal that’s due on the loan.
-So, making payments during the suspension is a good opportunity to reduce your overall student loan balance, if you can afford to keep paying.
+Because the interest is set at 0% during this time, the full amount of the payments will go toward paying down the principal due on the loan.
+So, making payments during the suspension is a good opportunity to reduce your overall student loan balance if you can afford to keep paying.

 If you’re worried about making your federal student loan payments beyond the suspension, consider applying for a deferment or forbearance, changing your repayment plan, or finding out whether you might qualify for loan forgiveness.

-With a deferment, your loan payments are postponed for a set period of time—up to three years in the case of an economic hardship.
+With a deferment, your loan payments are postponed for a set amount of time—up to three years in the case of an economic hardship.
 No interest accrues on subsidized loans, including Federal Perkins Loans, Direct Subsidized Loans, Subsidized Federal Stafford Loans, the subsidized portion of Direct Consolidation Loans, and the subsidized portion of FFEL Consolidation Loans.

-With a forbearance, your loan payments are postponed or reduced and interest normally continues to accrue.
+With a forbearance, your loan payments are postponed or reduced, and interest normally continues to accrue.
 (But interest won’t get tacked on to your loan when the interest waiver is in effect.)